Lycoris Recoil: Development and production

 Character designer Imigimuru became involved with the project after meeting Adachi at Winter Comiket.
 Having never done character art for an anime before, Imigimuru felt it would be impossible to do the job, especially finding three-dimensional art difficult as he never drew them before, but saw it as a lifetime opportunity so the designer accepted.
 In contrast of designing the backgrounds, he finds designing the characters to be easier as the premise and the personality of the characters had already been done before his involvement.

-In Lycoris Recoil, some scenes take place in Sumida City, Tokyo, and features Kinshichō Park, Sumida Aquarium, water bus on Sumida River, aerial view of Ryōgoku, etc.
+In Lycoris Recoil, some scenes take place in Sumida City, Tokyo, and features Kinshichō Park, Sumida Aquarium, water bus on Sumida River, aerial view of Ryōgoku, etc. On February 11, 2023, "Cafe LycoReco Presents After Party!
+Tomorrow is another day", was held at Sumida Triphony Hall, and the production of a new animation was announced during the event.

+In June 2025, CyberAgent-owned Abema Times said that Spider Lily may be a specialized collective pseudonym for the anime's production staff since Lycoris (the first word of the series' name) is the genus name for the red spider lily.

 Anime

 Announced in December 2021, the series was produced by A-1 Pictures and directed by Shingo Adachi, and features an original story by Asaura, character designs by Imigimuru, and music composed by Shūhei Mutsuki.
 The series aired from July 2 to September 24, 2022, on Tokyo MX, GYT, GTV, and BS11.

 In February 2023, a new animation project was announced.
 It was later revealed in July 2024 to be six animated short films which centered on the daily lives of the characters from the series.
 In January 2025, the new project was announced to be titled Lycoris Recoil: Friends are thieves of time and the staff in each short was unveiled.
 The short films were released on Aniplex's YouTube channel and other platforms from April 16 to May 21, 2025.